micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

     *The maximum string size is controlled by the compilation time option `RCLC_PARAMETER_MAX_STRING_LENGTH`, default value is 50.*

-- Parameter constrains
+- Parameter constraints
-    Informative numeric constrains can be added to int and double parameters, returning this values on describe parameters requests:
+    Informative numeric constraints can be added to int and double parameters, returning this values on describe parameters requests:
-    - from_value: Start value for valid values, inclusive.
+    - `from_value`: Start value for valid values, inclusive.
-    - to_value: End value for valid values, inclusive.
+    - `to_value`: End value for valid values, inclusive.
-    - step: Size of valid steps between the from and to bound.
+    - `step`: Size of valid steps between the from and to bound.

         ```c
         int64_t int_from = 0;
         int64_t int_to = 20;
         uint64_t int_step = 2;
-        rclc_add_parameter_constraints_integer(&param_server, "param2", int_from, int_to, int_step);
+        rclc_add_parameter_constraint_integer(&param_server, "param2", int_from, int_to, int_step);

         double double_from = -0.5;
         double double_to = 0.5;
         double double_step = 0.01;
-        rclc_add_parameter_constraints_double(&param_server, "param3", double_from, double_to, double_step);
+        rclc_add_parameter_constraint_double(&param_server, "param3", double_from, double_to, double_step);
         ```

     *This constrains will not be applied by the parameter server, leaving values filtering to the user callback.*

-- Read only parameters:
+- Read-only parameters:
-    The new API offers a read only flag.
+    The new API offers a read-only flag.
 This flag blocks parameter changes from external clients, but allows changes on the server side:
     ```c
     bool read_only = true;
     rclc_set_parameter_read_only(&param_server, "param3", read_only);